Is there much to say about Chilli con Carne that’s new?

-So what about the Carolina Reaper, you ask?
-Well, we have a Reaper growing in the garden and I cooked chilli a few days ago, and well, the dish is called chilli for a reason, isn’t it?
+We had a Reaper growing in the garden and well, the dish is called chilli for a reason, isn’t it?
 And when you’re growing the world’s hottest chilli, you have got to try the damn thing at some point, right?

 So we did!